Shark Island Productions: Polly and Me (2010)

-An 8-year-old girl lives alone with her mother and dreams of a better life beyond the walls of their small and dingy apartment.
+In Polly and Me is a short film released in 2010.
+An eight-year-old girl lives alone with her mother and dreams of a better life beyond the walls of their small and dingy apartment.
 Isolated and lonely, the girl's only friend is her doll, Polly.

-The film was launched on ABC Television during Child Protection Week followed by a live audience discussion hosted by Geraldine Doogue.
+The film was launched on ABC Television on 9 September 2010, during Child Protection Week, followed by a live audience discussion hosted by Geraldine Doogue.

-Polly and Me is endorsed by leading family and child abuse prevention organisations including: Australian Research Alliance for Children and Youth (ARACY), Benevolent Society, CREATE Foundation, Good Beginnings, Families Australia, Lighthouse Foundation, Lou's Place, Mirabel Foundation, National Association for Prevention of Child Abuse and Neglect (NAPCAN), The Salvation Army and The Smith Family.
+Polly and Me is endorsed by leading family and child abuse prevention organisations including: Australian Research Alliance for Children and Youth, Benevolent Society, CREATE Foundation, Good Beginnings, Families Australia, Lighthouse Foundation, Lou's Place, Mirabel Foundation, National Association for Prevention of Child Abuse and Neglect, The Salvation Army, and The Smith Family.

-ABC Broadcast date: 9 September 2010

-Accolades

-Nominated Best Achievement in Sound for a Short Fiction Film ASSG Award 2010.
+It was nominated Best Achievement in Sound for a Short Fiction Film ASSG Award 2010.